Fall, Spring, Summer, Academic Year

 Bilbao was founded in 1300 as the capital of Biskaia and the area's primary outlet to the sea.
 A tangled web of narrow streets remains as the Old Quarter, while wide streets and modern buildings mark the modern city.
 Bilbao's population numbers 400,000; surrounding communities create a total population of around 1 million, well connected by bus, metro and train services.
 Students can opt to live in Getxo or Bilbao.
 Getxo is directly on the coast and is well connected to downtown Bilbao by the subway system.
 Students enjoy Getxo's watersports, young population, and lack of tourists.

-Students have the option of living in homestays or sharing apartments with other consortium students.
+Students have the option of living in a homestay with a local family or sharing an apartment with other consortium students.
 Apartments are fully equipped except for linens.
 Both options are available in downtown Bilbao or in neighboring Getxo which is right on the coast.

 Minimum eligibility requirements include good academic standing and a 2.5 grade point average (4.0 scale).